-Q: If staff are stressed about returning to work in the office, is there someone they can talk to for support?
+Q: If staff are stressed, is there someone they can talk to for support?

-A: Dealing with change is hard.
-Staff should let their supervisor know they are feeling stressed and talk about ways to make the transition easier and more comfortable.
-If staff need emotional support, they can contact the NYC EAP which offers extended hours (8 AM to 11 PM., Monday through Friday) by phone, text or video calls at eap@olr.nyc.gov or 212-306-7660.
+A: If staff need emotional support, they can contact the NYC EAP which offers extended hours (8 AM to 11 PM., Monday through Friday) by phone, text or video calls at eap@olr.nyc.gov or 212-306-7660.
 Supervisors can reach out to Human Resources for additional resources and guidance.

-Q: I am grieving the loss of a loved one.
+Q: I am grieving the loss of a loved one to COVID.
 Are there resources available?